 Watch a recent WPIX news Confident Voices segment, and read more about Confident Voices in Scholastic’s Action Magazine.

-Registration is open now for this ten week program, which begins on March 24th/25th, and is offered in 3 time slots:
+Registration is now open for this 6 week Fall session, which begins September 29th / 30th and is offered in three time slots.

 We would love to meet you!
 You can also visit a Confident Voices session to see what its all about.
 Space is limited, so please call or email our Director of Programming: Travis@SAY.org, or 212-414-9696, ext.
 205.